 - the student’s work

-- if an allegation relates to the use of unauthorised notes or cheating or copying from other students, copies of those notes or another student’s work or any other evidence of copying or cheating, such as unacknowledged source material
+- copies of specific notes or another student’s work or any other evidence of copying or cheating, such as unacknowledged source material if such an allegation relates to the use of unauthorised notes or cheating or copying from other students

 - samples of other work by the student for comparison, if relevant